marcoguerri/marcoguerri.github.io/_posts/2016-05-19-mp30-data-corruption-part1.markdown

 there are ways around it: ethtool compliant driver/NICs expose the *rx-all* parameter, which when supported and enabled, allows to receive all incoming frames, including those whose CRC could not be validated.
 On the xgene-enet, rx-all is set to off, as expected, and cannot be modified in any way.
-For the test to be meaningful, client and server must be connected back-to-back, or the switch will drop any corrupted data going through.
+For the test to be relevant, client and server must be connected back-to-back, or the switch will drop any corrupted data going through.
 Considering the previous frame, with a payload of all zeros, we have seen that